 Manuel Antonio Beach, Manuel Antonio National Park

-Playa Manuel Antonio is one of the most popular beach destinations in the country.
+Manuel Antonio Beach is one of the most popular beach destinations in the country.
 This coastal gem borders Manuel Antonio National Park, a rainforest teaming with wildlife.
-It takes about 30 minutes to hike from the park’s entrance to Playa Manuel Antonio.
+It takes about 30 minutes to hike from the park’s entrance to Manuel Antonio Beach.
 If you’re up for some rainforest exploration, the park is interconnected by hiking trials leading to other beaches within the park.
 Regardless, you’re practically guaranteed to see wildlife – namely monkeys.
 Don’t forget to wear your swimsuit and grab some snorkeling gear.
 The coral seascape is worth exploring.

 Tamarindo Beach, Guanacaste

 Interested in surfing?
 Visit Tamarindo Beach, off the wildly popular surf town of Tamarindo, where the perfect right breaks strike right off the coast.
-Playa Tamarindo is great for beginning surfers – so don’t be intimidated by its surf town reputation.
-There are a variety of accommodation options to choose from near Playa Tamarindo.
+Tamarindo Beach is great for beginning surfers – so don’t be intimidated by its surf town reputation.
+There are a variety of accommodation options to choose from near Tamarindo Beach.
 Most hotels can either set you up or direct you to a nearby water sports rental.
 After a lively beach day, grab dinner in the happening town of Tamarindo.
-The neighboring white sand beach of Playa Langosta is also worth a visit if you’re looking to swim and escape the crowds of Tamarindo.
+The neighboring white sand beach of Langosta is also worth a visit if you’re looking to swim and escape the crowds of Tamarindo.

 Conchal Beach, Guanacaste